 One of the industry's most popular 300-450shp turboprop engines

-The M250 turboprop variants enjoys the same world-class global support as the turboshaft family, and benefits from a continuous improvement culture which has seen the M250 remain at the forefront of small gas turbine engine design.
+The M250 turboprop enjoys the same world-class global support as the turboshaft family, and benefits from a continuous improvement culture which has seen the M250 remain at the forefront of small gas turbine engine design.

 The latest generation M250-B17F turboprop is common to the M250-C20R+ turboshaft, and develops 450shp.
 The M250 turboprop has approximately 20 current applications, including the Fuji T-7 trainer, B-N Group Defender, O&N Cessna P210 Silver Eagle, Soloy Cessna MkII 206 and Tradewinds Turbine Bonanza.

 - Family of engines of two-shaft modular design